How Blockchain Can Transform the Supply Chain

 The following examples are now in use or can be implemented today using existing technology.

 Tomcar’s supplier agreements use standard terms.
 The advantage is in the cost savings.
-On the other hand, the firm is careful to avoid hanging onto too much bitcoin.
-While bitcoin is international by nature, some national governments see it as a way for companies to make an investment.
-Companies with bitcoin holdings may therefore be taxed accordingly.
+On the other hand, the firm is careful to avoid hanging onto too much Bitcoin.
+While Bitcoin is international by nature, some national governments see it as a way for companies to invest.
+Companies may therefore be subject to taxation on Bitcoin holdings.

 The possible setup could be as follows.
 RFID tags for cartons or pallets store information on delivery location and date.
-Logistics partners run applications to look for these tags and bid for delivery contract.
+Logistics partners run applications to look for these tags and bid for a delivery contract.
 The partner offering optimal price and service gets the business.
 A smart contract then tracks status and final delivery performance.

-These readings can then be stored on blockchain.
-They are permanent and tamperproof.
-If a storage condition deviates from what has been agreed, each member of the blockchain will see it.
-A smart contract can trigger an action to correct the situation.
-Depending on the size of the deviation, this action may be to simply adjust the storage.
+These readings can then be stored on a blockchain.
+They are permanent and tamper-proof.
+If a storage condition deviates from what is agreed, each member of the blockchain will see it.
+A smart contract can trigger a response to correct the situation.
+For instance, depending on the size of the deviation, the action may be to adjust the storage.
 However, it could also extend to changing “use-by” dates, declaring products unfit, or applying penalties.

 Blockchain and Internet of Things

 Other ambitious ideas come from using blockchain and the IoT.
 One suggestion is for smart contracts to manage rentals of driverless cars.
 A smart contract could check for rental payments.
 If there has been no payment or the rental agreement reaches the end of its term, the smart contract could lock the car and tell it to drive itself back to the hire company’s premises.

 Blockchain of course, is still an emerging technology and is, therefore, not without its share of potential issues.
 Enterprises that want to harness blockchain power for their supply chain will need to watch out and be ready for the following challenges.